exactly-once/Home/content/posts/model-checking-exactly-once.md

 ### Welcome to TLA+

-If there's one person to know in Distributed Systems research it's [Mr. Leaslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
+If there's one person to know in Distributed Systems research it's [Mr. Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
 He's a father to many discoveries and inventions in this area, including formal verification techniques.
 Since 1999 he's been working on TLA+ - a specification language, and TLC - a checker for validating claims about models expressed in the language[^1].

 In this post, we are not going to introduce you to TLA+ but rather provide some intuition and context needed to understand how we used it to validate exactly-once algorithms.
 If you are new to the subject we encourage you to have a closer look.
 There are several resources available on-line[^2] that do an awesome job at teaching TLA+.